Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Methodology

 where $\{\beta_t\}_{t=1}^T$ is a fixed variance schedule and $\bar{\alpha}_t = \prod_{s=1}^t (1-\beta_s)$.
 The objective is to learn the reverse process $p_\theta(A_{t-1} | A_t, C)$ to denoise a noisy graph $A_t$ back towards a clean, high-performance graph, conditioned on the task vector $C$.

-\paragraph{Denoising Network and Training.} We parameterize the reverse process with a denoising network $\mathcal{G}_\theta(A_t, C, t)$, which is implemented as a \textbf{Graph Transformer}.
-This architecture's global attention mechanism is well-suited for capturing long-range dependencies inherent in graph topology optimization.
-The network is trained to predict the original graph $A_0$ from its noised version $A_t$.
+\paragraph{Denoising Network and Training.} We parameterize the reverse process with a denoising network $\mathcal{G}_\theta(A_t, C, t)$, which is implemented as a \textbf{Graph Transformer}\rebuttal{~\citep{yun2019graph,dwivedi2021generalization}}.
+This architecture's global attention mechanism is well-suited for capturing long-range dependencies inherent in graph topology optimization. {Critically, the Graph Transformer ensures that edges are not generated independently; the prediction of any single edge $(i, j)$ is conditioned on the global context of all other nodes via self-attention, allowing the model to learn complex structural dependencies (e.g., cycles or hierarchies).} The network is trained to predict the original graph $A_0$ from its noised version $A_t$.
 To focus the model on generating effective topologies, we train it exclusively on a high-performance subset $\mathcal{D}_{\text{hq}} \subset \mathcal{D}_{\text{gen}}$, where graphs exceed a certain performance threshold.
 The training objective is to minimize the binary cross-entropy (BCE) loss:

 where $\epsilon \sim \mathcal{N}(0, \mathbf{I})$.
 This objective serves as a practical surrogate for maximizing the true Evidence Lower Bound, a connection we formalize in Appendix~\ref{sec:theoretical_justification} (see Theorem~\ref{thm:denoising_optimality}).